AMSP-04/NETN-LOG/NETN-LOG.md

 Negotiation, delivery, and acceptance of transport service are based on the Logistics Service Pattern:

-1. To request a transport, the consumer sends a `RequestTransport` message that includes `TransportData` information specifying the entities to transport and the time and location for embarkment and disembarkment.
+1. To request a transport, the consumer sends a `RequestTransport` interaction that includes `TransportData` information specifying the entities to transport.
+If a `StartAppointment` is provided the service include embarkment of the entities at a specified time and location.
+If a `EndAppointment` is provided the service include the transport between the specified Start and End locations and subsequent disembarkment of specified entities.

 2. An `OfferTransport` message is used by potential service providers to make an offer for transport.
-The offer includes information regarding which of the requested entities can be transported and appointment information for embarkment and disembarkment.
+The offer includes information regarding which of the requested entities can be transported and appointment information for the transport.
 This offered `TransportData` information can that potentially differ from the requested `TransportData`.
 The offer also includes `Transporters` - a list of entities that will conduct the transport.
-The `OfferType` information indicates if the offer is positive, negative (no offer) or has some restrictions as specified in the `TransportData` information.

 3. The consumer accepts an offer using `AcceptOffer` or rejects an offer from a provider using `RejectOffer`.

-4. At the time of embarkment, as specified in the offer `TransportData` information, all entities to be transported must be at the agreed embarkment location.
-A `ReadyToReceiveService` message is sent by the consumer to initiate the transport service delivery.
+4. If a `StartAppointment` has been agreed all entities to be transported must be at the agreed embarkment location before a `ReadyToReceiveService` message is sent.
+If no `StartAppointment` has been agreed the consumer can send a `ReadyToReceiveService` immediately.

 5. The delivery of the transport service starts when the provider sends a `ServiceStarted` message.
 During delivery of the transport services, the provider informs the service consumer about the progress using the following messages (can be sent multiple times):
     * `TransportEmbarkmentStatus` is used to inform the consumer which entities are embarked on which transport.